 A limited liability company must file Articles of Organization with the state.
 Most states require this document to include the name of the limited liability company (including initials or some other notation that the company is a limited liability company), the period of duration (some states permit perpetual duration), the name and address of the registered agent, and the address of the principal office.
 Usually, a limited liability company has an operating agreement, similar to a general partnership, but this does not need to be filed with the state.
 Although most states allow one member limited liability companies, a few still require at least two members.

 The type of legal structure you choose for your business will determine how you pay taxes, how the business is organized, your liability as an individual, and other factors.
-In order to ensure the right structure for your business, consider speaking with a business and commercial law attorney licensed to practice in your state.
+In order to ensure the right structure for your business, consider using a reputable business formation service or speaking with a business and commercial law attorney to ensure your business is formed in a way that meets your state's laws.

 See FindLaw's Incorporation and Legal Structures section for more articles and resources.